hikashi/SiameseNet-MNIST/README.md

 # SiameseNet for MNIST Dataset
+Learn the Siamese Net with MNIST and Tensorflow 2.3 and Python 3.8

 ### prerequisite
-Learning the Siamese Net with MNIST and Tensorflow 2.3 and Python 3.8

 Creating this network to learn about the basic siamese net.
 The requirement for running the code:
 ```
 pip install tensorflow-gpu==2.3.1